Sher-Chowdhury/api-study-guide/02-jwt.md

 A http request is made up of 4 parts:

+- Request type - GET,POST,PUT,DELETE...etc.
 - path
 - query string
-- header
+- header - recommended place for including jwt
-- body
+- body (should not be sent in GET and DELETE requests)

 a jwt can be included to any of the above 4 sections.
-However "path" or "query string" are not good places to include jwts, because they are usually https/tls decrypted by the recipient server and stored in the server logs.
+However "path" or "query string" are not good places to include jwts, because they are usually https/tls decrypted by the recipient server and stored in the server logs. so best to store it in the http's request's header, or body.

-Without the fear of anyone tampering with it.
+However HTTP request's body is also not a good place, because, some HTTP Requests, namely "GET" and "DELETE" HTTP requests arent supposed to include a body section.

+Hence the best place to supply the jwt, is in the HTTP request's header section.

 Jwt proves a trusted party created the token.